 e-Mental health programs (also known as digital mental health programs) provide new options for care for people with mental health disorders and wellbeing concerns.
 They are delivered through phone, computer or online applications and provide health information, peer support, virtual applications and games or real-time interaction with mental health clinicians. e-Mental health services provide an efficient and cost-effective opportunity to reach populations with poor service access.

-Menzies is coordinating the Aboriginal and Torres Strait Islander component of the eMental Health in Practice (eMHPrac) project in the NT. eMHPrac is a collaboration between Queensland University of Technology, University of Sydney, Black Dog Institute and Australian National University, funded by the Australian Government to promote and implement e-mental health services in the primary healthcare sector.
+e-Mental Health in Practice (eMHPrac) is a support service and research collaboration between Queensland University of Technology, University of Sydney, Black Dog Institute and Menzies, funded by the Australian Government to promote and implement e-mental health services in the primary healthcare sector.
 The role of Menzies within eMHPrac is to promote use of culturally appropriate e-mental health supports amongst service providers working with First Nations clients.
-We are developing and delivering training and support in e-mental health for health professionals in primary healthcare such as Aboriginal Health Workers, Aboriginal Mental Health Workers, nurses, allied health professionals and GPs.
-This includes supporting the implementation of the AIMhi Stay Strong App, an iPad-based therapy designed to assist First Nations people, and the Weathering Well App, which supports people in farming communities.
+We are developing and delivering training and implementation support in e-mental health and evaluating progress.
+This includes supporting and evaluating the implementation of the AIMhi Stay Strong App, a tablet-based therapy designed to assist First Nations people, and the Weathering Well App, which supports people in farming communities.

 - Commonwealth Department of Health

 - Stay Strong News - March 2020 edition

 - Stay Strong News - December 2019 edition

 - Stay Strong News - October 2019 edition